programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Challenges with Non-English and Multilingual Text Analysis

-POS tagging, lemmatization, and tokenization are presented in this lesson as practical examples of how NLTK, spaCy, and Stanza handle these fundamental processing tasks differently.
-The way that text analysis packages implement certain tasks can vary depending on a number of criteria: the choice of algorithm, the choice of the models and the training data they rely on, etc. Therefore, how well the packages peform for any specific language depends on the quality and availability of these components.
-They may reproduce assumptions that align with features of the English language and that do not always transfer well to features of other languages.
+Tokenization, POS tagging and lemmatization are presented in this lesson as practical examples of the differences between how NLTK, spaCy, and Stanza handle these fundamental processing tasks.
+Indeed, how text analysis packages implement certain tasks can vary depending on a number of criteria: the choice of algorithm, the choice of the models and the training data they rely on, etc. Therefore, how well the packages peform for any specific language depends on the quality and availability of these components.
+They may reproduce assumptions that align with features of the English language which do not always transfer well to features of other languages.
 For example, some default tokenizing procedures assume that words are series of characters separated by a space.
 This might work well for English and other alphabet-based languages such as French, but character-based languages, such as Mandarin, handle word boundaries very differently.
 Tokenizing a text in Chinese may therefore involve artificially inserting spaces between characters, a process known as 'segmentation' (see Melanie Walsh’s [Text Pre-Processing for Chinese](https://melaniewalsh.github.io/Intro-Cultural-Analytics/05-Text-Analysis/Multilingual/Chinese/01-Preprocessing-Chinese.html) for an introduction).
 Similarly, when tokenizing a word into its component letters for languages written in Latin or Cyrillic alphabets, [combining diacritical marks](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) would pose unique issues, as the diacritical marks are represented by Unicode characters that are separate from the letter(s) they are applied to.

 As it stands, many of the resources available for learning computational methods of text analysis privilege English-language texts and corpora.
-These resources often omit information necessary to begin working with non-English source material, and it might not always be clear how to use or adapt existing tools when working with a variety of different languages.
-Although existing tools often lack support for non-English languages, high-quality models capable of processing a variety of languages are increasingly being introduced.
+These resources often omit the information needed to begin working with non-English source material, and it might not always be clear how to use or adapt existing tools to different languages.
+However, high-quality models capable of processing a variety of languages are increasingly being introduced.
 For example, support for performing tasks such as POS tagging has been expanded for Russian and French, thanks to the introduction and refinement of new models by spaCy and Stanza.
 Still, many tutorials and tools you encounter will default to English-language compatibility in their approaches.
 It is also worth noting that the forms of English represented in these tools and tutorials tends to be limited to Standard English, and that other forms of the language are likewise underrepresented.

-While this focus on English text can pose a challenge for working with non-English texts written in a single language, multilingual texts present their own challenges, such as detecting which language is present at a given point in the text, or working with different text encodings.
+Working with multilingual texts presents even further challenges: for example, detecting which language is present at a given point in the text, or working with different text encodings.
 If methods often privilege English-language assumptions, they are also often conceived to work with monolingual texts and do not perform well with texts that contain many different languages.
 For example, as discussed later in this lesson, the commonly recommended sentence tokenizer for NLTK (PunktSentenceTokenizer) is trained to work with only one language at a time, and therefore won’t be the best option when working with multilingual text.
 This lesson will show how models can be applied to target specific languages within a text, to maximize accuracy and avoid improperly or inaccurately parsing text.

 In this lesson, we compare NLTK, spaCy, and Stanza, because they each contain models that can navigate and parse the properties of many languages.
 However, you may still have to adjust your approach and workflow to suit the individual needs of the language(s) and texts you are analyzing.
 There are a number of things to consider when working with computational analysis of non-English text, many of them specific to the language(s) of your texts.
-Factors such as a text’s script, syntax, and the presence of suitable algorithms for performing a task, as well as relevant and sufficient examples in training data, can all affect the results of computational methods applied to a text.
+Factors such as a text’s script, syntax, and the presence of suitable algorithms for performing a task, as well as relevant and sufficient examples in training data, can all affect the results of the computational methods applied.
 In your own work, it’s always best to think through how an approach might suit your personal research or project-based needs, and to investigate the assumptions underlying particular methods (by looking into the documentation of a particular package) before applying any given algorithm to your texts.
 Being flexible and open to changing your workflow as you go is also helpful.

 ## Relevant Python Libraries

 The Python libraries used in this lesson (NLTK, spaCy, and Stanza) were chosen due to their support for multilingual text analysis, their robust user communities, and their open source status.
 While all of the libraries are widely used and reliable, they each have different strengths and features: they cover different languages, they use different syntax and data structures, and each focuses on slightly different use cases.
-By going over their main features and comparing how we interact with each of these libraries, you will be able to develop a basic familiarity with each package that can guide which one(s) you choose for your own projects.
+By going over their main features and comparing how to interact with them, you will be able to develop a basic familiarity with each package that can guide which one(s) you choose for your own projects.

 ### The Natural Language Toolkit (NLTK)

-[NLTK](https://www.nltk.org/index.html) is a suite of libraries for building Python programs to work with language data.
-Originally released in 2001, NLTK has excellent documentation and an active, engaged community of users that make it an excellent tool to try when beginning to work with text processing.
+[NLTK](https://www.nltk.org/index.html) is a suite of libraries for building Python programs that work with language data.
+Originally released in 2001, NLTK has excellent documentation and an active, engaged community of users, which makes it an excellent tool when beginning to work with text processing.
 More advanced users will also find its wide variety of libraries and corpora useful, and its structure makes it very easy to integrate into one’s own pipelines and workflows.

 NLTK supports different numbers of languages for different tasks: it contains lists of stopwords for 23 languages, for example, but only has built-in support for word tokenization in 18 languages.
 'Stopwords' are words which are filtered out of a text during processing, often because they are deemed unimportant for the task being performed (e.g. the word _the_ may be removed to focus on other vocabulary in the text).